mokasha2020/mokasha2020.github.io/_projects/1_project.md

 Licensing

 This is a public data.
-License is available here [link](https://ride.divvybikes.com/data-license-agreement)
+License is available online.

 Privacy